Sage-Bionetworks-IT/lambda-budgets/README.md

 * `NOTIFICATION_TOPIC_ARN`: an SNS topic that the AWS budgets API will use to send notifications to users.
 * `AWS_ACCOUNT_ID`: the account where the lambda runs.
 This is used to construct role ARNs and work with budgets.
 The assumption is that there will be no cross-account budget creation.
 * `END_USER_ROLE_NAME`: the name of the AWS IAM role used to access the service catalog by users who require that a budget be made.
 The assumption is that there will only be one such named role.
-* `BUDGET_RULES_FILE_PATH`: the path to a file that contains the rules used for budget creation.
+* `BUDGET_RULES`: a yaml-format string that contains the rules used for budget creation.
+To get an idea of what this should look like, see `_budget_rules_schema` in `config.py`.
-* `THRESHOLDS_FILE_PATH`: the path to a file that defines threshold levels used to send notifications.
+* `THRESHOLDS`: a yaml-format string that defines threshold levels used to send notifications.
+To get an idea of what this should look like, see `_thresholds_schema` in `config.py`.

-The example file `sam-local-envvars.json` at the root of this project, which is useed to run the lambda function locally, contains examples of the environment variables.
+The example file `sam-local-envvars.json` at the root of this project, which is used to run the lambda function locally, contains examples of the environment variables.
 For a real deployment the variables are defined in `template.yaml`;
 some are derived or have defaults, but others require configuration.